djballowe/claude-jail/README.md

 # claude-jail
-Updated docker container for native claude code install
+Since Anthropic wont update their docker container to support the native install I will.